localnerdspace/ESP32/README.md

 # ESP32
 Codes for the ESP32
+There are several comments within the code file for a better understanding.

 Please keep in mind:
 All my .ino files contain a MyConfig.h.
 This file is e.g. my local WiFi and MQTT config.